 The first requirement is using the right language and Boolean operators to create a focused non-time-wasting search.

 'Decoding' and 'unpacking' simply means you start by READING THE QUESTION from beginning to end, once, maybe twice, fully.
 This will help you understand everything that you will need to do for this task.
+You need to know what kind of ideas you need to record: focus your approach to the topic before you start detailed research.

 Then, you decide what the main words (keywords) in the question are.
 These words tell you what your answer should be about.
 Once you know what to look for you can move on to break down the question.
 Here is an example:

 'Decoding' and 'unpacking' simply means you start by READING THE QUESTION from beginning to end, once, maybe twice, fully.
 This will help you understand everything that you will need to do for this task.
+You need to know what kind of ideas you need to record: focus your approach to the topic before you start detailed research.

 Then, you decide what the main words (keywords) in the question are.
 These words tell you what your answer should be about.
 Once you know what to look for you can move on to break down the question.
 Here is an example: